citp/privacy-policy-historical/f/fa/fac/factset.com.md

-> *The following text is extracted and transformed from the factset.com privacy policy that was archived on 2016-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161220030141id_/http%3A//www.factset.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the factset.com privacy policy that was archived on 2017-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170608231339id_/https%3A//www.factset.com/privacy) for the most accurate reproduction.*

 # Privacy Policy — FactSet Research Systems

-**Last Revised** **  June 13, 2016**
+**Last Revised** **  March 24, 2017**

 ### Introduction